barotto/libRocketDoc/pages/rcss/user_interface.md

 auto
 >The element inserts itself into the tabbing order in a location relative to its order in the element hierarchy.

-Future versions of Rocket may have more advanced features for determining the tab order of elements.
+Future versions of {{page.lib_name}} may have more advanced features for determining the tab order of elements.